scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 ## Using HTML templates

-To create an HTML response, you can combine Cask code with the [Scalatags](https://com-lihaoyi.github.io/scalatags/) templating library.
+To create an HTML response, you can combine Cask with the [Scalatags](https://com-lihaoyi.github.io/scalatags/) templating library.

 Import the Scalatags library: